- The Akufo-Addo government has been exposed to a number of scandals since its assumption of office in the year 2017

 The Akufo-Addo administration, after assuming office in January 2017, has had its share of accusations of financial misappropriation.

-YEN.com.gh has sampled eight of such high profile scandals that have come to the attention of Ghanaians since the New Patriotic Party (NPP) won the 2016 elections:
+YEN.com.gh has sampled five of such high profile scandals that have come to the attention of Ghanaians in the year 2019:

 1. Contracts for Sale: